Robin Middleton (architectural historian): Archival holdings

 A 1969 photographic portrait of Middleton taken by Monica Pidgeon is held by the Royal Institute of British Architects (RIBA) and papers of Robin Middleton are held in the archive of Columbia University Libraries.
+35mm slides from Middleton's collection of original architectural photographs and research images were digitized by the Media Center for Art History at Columbia University.
 Photographs attributed to Middleton are held in the Conway Library at The Courtauld Institute of Art, London, whose archive, of primarily architectural images, is in the process of being digitised under the wider Courtauld Connects project.

 Personal life

 While at university in South Africa, Middleton met Denise Scott Brown (née Lakofski) and her first husband Robert Scott Brown and they became firm friends, sharing the same interests.
-In 1956 she and her husband embarked on a six month trip to Italy on a route devised by Middleton to explore mannerist art and architecture.
+In 1956, she and her husband embarked on a six month trip to Italy on a route devised by Middleton to explore mannerist art and architecture.
 Middleton would later live with Scott Brown’s sister, the artist and architect, Ruth Lakofski (1933–2009), in East Village, New York for "many, many years".